Blog - Page 5 of 6 - Adoption Connection Pregnant? Call 800-972-9225 Text 415-355-4636

 12 Tips in Adopting a Drug-Exposed Baby

-Related Posts: Adopting a Drug-Exposed Baby: Making the Decision Research, research, research.
+Research, research, research.
 Talk to professionals – pediatricians, neonatologists or genetic counselors.
 They can help you feel comfortable with your decision.
-Enlist a professional who is familiar with substance abuse to help you determine the birth mother’s actual experience with drugs – which drugs she used, …

 Captured in Poetry, Two Adoptions

-Written by an Adoption Connection Counselor I recently had the pleasure of working with a 19-year-old birthmother, Allis, who herself was adopted at birth by her parents, Paul and Christina.
-Her adoptive parents were very supportive of her decision to place her unborn son in an open adoption and heard about a wonderful family in …
+I recently had the pleasure of working with a 19-year-old birthmother, Allis, who herself was adopted at birth by her parents, Paul and Christina.
+Her adoptive parents were very supportive of her decision to place her unborn son in an open adoption and heard about a wonderful family in Colorado looking to adopt.

 Finding Neil, My Birth Father